 I headed out to the Woodlands in Texas on Thursday, north of Houston with my husband and mom in tow.
-I chose this race because it was flat, early in the year and in an area with family members and friends.
+I chose this race because it was flat, early in the year and in a great location for family to watch.
 This race takes place on a Saturday which I actually really enjoyed because I was able to relax on Sunday at the hotel before we headed home.
 We stayed at the Marriott Woodlands, right on the canal and the host hotel for the race.
 I booked it far in advance which is why I was able to get a reservation and at the race price.
 I highly recommend the hotel.
 They have room service, parking, restaurants, and great location to finish line.
 The start is a half a mile away.

 I had to fly out on Thursday because that was the last day for check-in.
 I headed over to the expo which was located in the finish line area so very close to the hotel (and perfect for post-race day finisher jacket pickup).
 I went to pick up my bib and attend the athlete meeting.
 I also went to make sure my bike was in working shape after checking it on the plane (come back to that later).
 After everything was done I went back to the hotel to hang out before dinner.
 We went to a local Mexican place on the canal that was delicious and then went to one of the bars afterward to hang out before bed.

-The next day consisted of checking in my bike and my bags, grabbing lunch with my family and friends who were in the area and then hanging out for the rest of the day.
+The next day consisted of checking in my bike and my bags, grabbing lunch with my mom and then hanging out for the rest of the day.
 While taking my bike to check-in, I noticed that my tire was not fully inside the rim.
 So I

-deflated it and had a bike tech guy at check-in repump to see if it was ok.
+deflated it and had a bike tech guy at check-in re-pump to see if it was ok.
 It appeared to be fine so I checking it my bike, deflated the tires a little and left.
-My husband and his mom went to watch the Astro’s play that night, so my mom and I went to dinner and shopping.
+Later that night my mom and I went to dinner and shopping.
 We found a Lululemon store near the hotel where they were selling Swim Bike Run Texas shirts, I had to get one!

 Usually, I get to transition about an hour before the race starts.
 The race starts at 6:40am and transition closes at 6:15am.
 I got to transition around 5:30am and started getting my bike prepped.
 I put air in the tires, put my water bottles on my bike, filled my water bladder, nutrition etc. But then I noticed something.
 My tire was not inside the rim again.
 So I deflated it then pumped it back up.
 Same deal.
 I did it three more times and then I heard the awful sound, pssssssss.
 Yeah blew my tube.
 So I took my bike over to the bike tech guys to make sure it wasn’t a wheel problem.
 Thank goodness for my medicine because I was not freaking out.
 I waited in line, they put in a new tube and pumped it up, and everything was fine.
 I had about 5 minutes left until I had to leave transition.
 I ran back to my spot, made sure everything was good to go on my bike and I left.
 I met back up with mom and she then freaked me out because she didn’t think the bike tech-filled my tired all the way.
 So I ran back in, he said he did and all was good.
 Then I hauled ass to the start line which was about a mile away walking.
 I went and dropped off my aid station bags quickly because the race was about to begin.
 Then I went to the bathroom which I had to wait behind the spectators in line.
 FYI if you are a spectator, wait until all the racers start to use the portapotties.